 Or download the ABS Stats app for your iPhone, iPod Touch or iPad.

 You can use the map below to find a summary of statistics for your suburb.
-Just zoom in, click on your suburb and follow the link to ABS Census 2011 QuickStats; or use the link at the bottom of the page to view this on a larger map.
+Just zoom in, click on or select your suburb to export a community profile.